cjoakim/azure-batch-examples/README.md

 # The Example Apps

-There are currently two python-based example apps in this repo, in the examples/ directory.
+There are currently three python-based example apps in this repo, in the examples/ directory.
 1. Zip file extraction and loading extracted CSV to CosmosDB
 2. Determine the mean/center location of given US States using Postal Code CSV files.
+3. Similar to 2), but packaged as a Docker image.
+Can execute it on a Data Science Virtual Machine (DSVM).

 ---